By Michael Lanza

 There are many benefits to starting your daily hiking before the sun rises high in the sky, including:

-• Hiking more miles in the cooler hours of morning rather than in the heat of the afternoon.
+• Hiking more miles in the cooler hours of morning rather than in the heat of the afternoon, when every mile is much more exhausting.

-• Enjoying more solitude when hitting the trail ahead of most backpackers.
+• Enjoying greater solitude when hitting the trail ahead of most backpackers.

 • Hiking during one of the two times of day—early morning and evening—when the sun is low and the light is much prettier for photography or just marveling at the landscape.